ThePhD/sol2/docs/source/api/usertype.rst

 **With Exceptions Disabled**

-You must specify the ``sol::base_classes`` tag with the ``sol::bases<Types...>()`` argument, where ``Types...`` are all the base classes of the single type ``T`` that you are making a usertype out of. when you create the usertype.
+You must specify the ``sol::base_classes`` tag with the ``sol::bases<Types...>()`` argument, where ``Types...`` are all the base classes of the single type ``T`` that you are making a usertype out of.
 If you turn exceptions off and are also completely mad and turn off :doc:`run-time type information<../rtti>` as well, we fallback to a id-based  systemthat still requires you to specifically list the base classes as well.
 For example:

 .. code-block:: cpp
 	:linenos: